krisbolton/krisbolton/_posts/2020-04-22-experimenting-with-the-modern-honey-network.md

 Create a second instance on your service provider, again using a descriptive name - this helps if you scale things up later.
 I went with 'mhn-snort-dionaea'.

 Snort is an intrusion detection system (IDS), which will provide detail on attacks against the server.
-It can be configurted extensively, see the [snort documentation](https://www.snort.org/documents) for more.
+It can be configured extensively, see the [snort documentation](https://www.snort.org/documents) for more.

 Dionaea is a a honeypot emulating various network services to capture malware.
-See the [dionaea documentation](https://dionaea.readthedocs.io/en/latest/) for specific confifuration details.
+See the [dionaea documentation](https://dionaea.readthedocs.io/en/latest/) for specific configuration details.

 #### Sensor steps